View and change application control rulesets

 - On the pop-up window that appears, go to the Rules tab.

-If you want to focus on software that was blocked (or allowed), then in the dropdown menu near the top of the page, select By Action or By Path to group similar rules.
+If you want to focus on software that was blocked (or allowed), then in the menu next to Application Control Rules, select By Action or By Path to group similar rules.
 Alternatively, you can use the search to filter the list.